smaht-dac/submitr/docs/source/advanced_usage.rst

 If you want to perform `only` the client-side validation **and** the server-side validation, there is a ``--validate-only`` option which will cause `only` both local client-side and remote server-side validation to be done.
+But note that if there are (local) client-side errors then we will `not` continue on with (remote) server-side validation; you must fix those first to move on to (remote) server-side validation.
 (The only real difference between this and option the plain ``--validate`` option, is that this option will `not` prompt you to continue the metadata ingestion process if there are no errors).